Rozenthegoat/Rozenthegoat/README.md

 My name is Yuheng Lin, currently an MSc student in CUHK (Hong Kong SAR, China), majoring in MSc in Information Engineering.

+I just began my deep learning journey on the topic of intelligent audio.

+If you are, or grinding to be a deep audio learner, feel free to collaborate with me.

+My email is ly423@ie.cuhk.edu.hk.

 <!--
 **Rozenthegoat/Rozenthegoat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.